 It is easy to think that funds can only come in one shape, the shape of money.
 That view is expected really as this is really the things we see get raised when we first come into contact about fundraising.
-Money and grants are the most common results of fundraisers.
+Money and grants are the most common results of fundraisers example.
 However, fundraisers are also used to raise relationships between two business entities.
 Once this relationship level is high enough, they might be more willing to support each other.
-You may also see strategic plan templates.

 Other things that fundraising can take a form of are:

 - Annual campaigns

 - Stewardship through newsletters and annual reports among others

 - Board member fundraising

 - Special events